ksug-ai/.github/profile/README.md

 #KSUG.AI #KSUG #Kubestrong #Kubernetes #CloudNative #AI #DevOps #Community

-<sub>K8s and Kubernetes are registered trademarks of The Linux Foundation.
-KSUG.AI is an independent community and not affiliated with or endorsed by CNCF.</sub>
+<sub>[KSUG.AI](https://ksug.ai) is an independent community and not affiliated with or endorsed by CNCF.
+K8s and Kubernetes are registered trademarks of The Linux Foundation.</sub>